Better Off: Milk and hiatus (2015–2018)

 On July 31, 2015, the band's second album, Milk, was announced for release and "Whatever I Don't Care" was made available for streaming.
 In early August, the band toured with Basement, Whirr, and LVL UP.
 On August 13, "Dresser Drawer" was made available for streaming.
 On August 28, "This Day Will Never End" was made available for streaming.
 In late August and September, the band toured with Bayside and The Early November.
 Milk was released through Equal Vision on September 11.
 The album was produced by Saves the Day's Arun Bali.
 Granered described the album as "a landmark of maturation and solidarity" for the group.
 He also said the group wished to create "something class-sounding [...] with big fuzzy guitars and interesting dynamics" within the songs.
 It charted at number 11 on the Heatseekers Albums chart, and at number 46 on the Independent Albums chart.

 In October and November 2015, the band supported Pentimento.
 On December 11, a music video was released for "Dresser Drawer".
 In March and April 2016, the band was set to support Mayday Parade and The Maine on their tour of the U.S. On March 11, it was announced they would be dropping off tour and "going silent for a while" following sexual assault allegations towards their touring bassist David Hobbs.

-Return and Reap What You Sow (2018-2021)
+Return and Reap What You Sow (2018–2021)

 In 2018, the band released their first new music since 2015 in the singles "Bad Habit" and "Head Down".
 The band would later release their third full-length record Reap What You Sow on March 9, 2019, rekindling the band and setting a new course for their legacy.

 In 2020, the band released the acoustic EP Redone, including reworked versions of hits such as "Meth Head" and "The Price is Never Right".

-Self-Titled (2021-Present)
+Self-Titled (since 2021)

 On August 6, 2021, the band released the single "No Drama", followed by "Unreal" on August 27.
-The band announced of their self-titled full-length record to be released on September 24, the day before their performance at Furnace Fest on September 25.
+The band announced their self-titled full-length record to be released on September 24, the day before their performance at Furnace Fest on September 25.